-People love ceiling fans for their ability to keep us feeling cool with the high costs of AC.
-But most folks don’t think about them much beyond flipping the switch on and off.
-The truth is that ceiling fans have a lot to offer—if you know how to use and care for them properly.
+People love ceiling fans for their ability to keep us feeling cool and save money over the high costs of air conditioning.
+Ceiling fans have a lot to offer—if you know how to use and care for them properly.

 Ceiling Fan Speed: Finding the Right Balance